benschumacher/nss_tacplus/README.md

    $ make
    ```

-4. Assuming I didn't forget something about, you should now have a
+4. You should now have a `libnss_tacplus.so.2` library:
-   libnss_tacplus.so.2 library:

    ```
    $ ls -l libnss_tacplus.so.2